platard/mtm6404-to-do-list/instructions.md

 ```
 function submitHandler (e) {
       e.preventDefault()
-      setTask('')
     }
 ```

 ### Bottom-up approach

-9. In the submitHandler function, call the props.onAddTask function from the parent, pass an object with the 'task' value from the task state and a default 'complete' value of false.
+9. In the submitHandler function, call the props.onAddTask function from the parent, pass an object with the 'task' value and a default 'complete' value set to false.
 This allows the parent component to handle the addition of the new todo item
 ```
 props.onAddTask({ task: task, complete: false })
 ```